-Type II, Type IIA: contain no more than 8% tricalcium aluminate.
+Type II, Type IIA: It contains not more than 8% tricalcium aluminate.

-Type IV: develops strength over longer periods of time, used in special type of structures that require heat to be generated from hydration.
+Type IV: It develops strength over longer periods of time used in special type of structures that require heat to be generated from hydration.

-Type V: high sulphate resistance, contains no more than 5% tricalcium aluminate.
+Type V: It has high sulphate resistance, contains no more than 5% tricalcium aluminate.

 3. Blended cement: